-Since the mux/demux also works with digital signals, you can use it to pipe TTL-level serial data to or from multiple devices.
-For example, you could use it to connect the TX pins of 16 devices to one RX pin on your microcontroller.
-You can then select any one of those 16 devices to listen to.
-If you want two-way communications, you can add a second board to route your microcontroller's TX line to 16 device's RX lines.
-By using multiple boards, you can create similar arrangements for I2C, SPI, etc.
+With the capability to also work with digital signals, the SparkFun Analog/Digital MUX Breakout can be used to pipe TTL-level serial data to or from multiple devices.
+For instance, it can be used to connect the TX pins of 16 devices to a single RX pin on your microcontroller, allowing you to select any one of the 16 devices to listen to.
+For two-way communications, a second board can be added to route your microcontroller's TX line to 16 device's RX lines.
+By using multiple boards, similar arrangements can be created for I2C, SPI, and more.

-The internal switches are bidirectional, support voltages between ground and VCC, have low "on" resistance and low "off" leakage, and to prevent crosstalk, perform "break-before-make" switching.
-The board also breaks out the chip's "enable" pin, which when driven high, will completely disconnect the common pin (all switches "off").Features:
+The internal switches are bidirectional, support voltages between ground and VCC, have low "on" resistance and low "off" leakage.
+To prevent crosstalk, they perform "break-before-make" switching.
+The board also breaks out the chip's "enable" pin, which when driven high, will completely disconnect the common pin.